danvk/dtslint-post/post.md

 });
 ```

-Sure! _It's not asserting anything!_ It doesn't matter whether `square` is implemented correctly.
+Sure. _It's not asserting anything!_ It doesn't matter whether `square` is implemented correctly.
 So long as the function doesn't throw an exception, this test will pass.

 This isn't great.
 The test would be much better if it checked the return value of `square(4)`: